infoconexscott-code/solid-principles/docs/open-closed.md

 ```

 `AreaCalculator` no longer changes when new shapes are introduced; instead, shapes implement `IShape` and extend behavior.

+## Benefits

+- **Reduced regression risk** – tested classes stay untouched when new functionality is added.
+- **Encourages plug-in designs** – features can be extended through inheritance or composition.
+- **Enables parallel work** – developers can create new shapes independently without merge conflicts.

 [Back to overview](README.md)